lann87/EOM2-assessment-alanp/README.md

 ![Alt Text](https://github.com/lann87/cloud_infra_eng_ntu_coursework_alanp/blob/main/.misc/ntu_logo.png)
-# EOM2-assessment-alanp
-End of module 2 assessment challenges by instructors from NTU - Cloud Engineering course.
+# End of module 2 assessment - Alan Peh

-## Overview
-### This document highlights the competencies and knowledge that learners are to be aware of at the end of module 2, prior to starting module 3.

-Do take some time to brush up on these required skills during the 2 weeks break, and feel free to reach out to the instructors via Discord questions thread to clarify any information.
+As part of module 2 of NTU's Cloud Engineering course, our instructors have introduced a series of challenges aimed at assessing our proficiency in cloud infrastructure management and service deployment.
+These tasks not only provide insight into our current skill levels but also help solidify the key competencies and knowledge required before advancing to module 3.
+By identifying areas for improvement, we ensure continuous growth and refinement in critical cloud technologies.

-### Topics & Competencies
+## Topics & Competencies

 1. Server Basics
 ### Things To Know:
 - Good understanding of basic server networking including protocols like TCP, UDP, SSH, HTTP etc.